 EMP has been studied and addressed diligently as a military threat for over 50 years.
 In the United States, EMP has been treated by DOD as an active, growing hazard for decades.
 In 2011 the U.S. Defense Science Board renewed and highlighted this policy, issuing an interim report citing progress, coupled with ongoing recommendations for EMP survivability of certain DOD assets.
-In 2015, DOD expanded these recommendations to mandate EMP protection of “all mission critical facilities,” and announced its plans to reopen, upgrade and reoccupy the Cheyenne Mountain military complex due to its intrinsic EMP-protected characteristics.
+In 2015, DOD expanded these recommendations to mandate EMP protection of “all mission-critical facilities,” and announced its plans to reopen, upgrade and reoccupy the Cheyenne Mountain military complex due to its intrinsic EMP-protected characteristics.

-The Congressional EMP Commission noted that deterring attack from terrorists who acquire nuclear weapons would be especially difficult because “such groups have no state identity, have only one or a few weapons, and are motivated to attack the US without regard for their own safety.”
+The Congressional EMP Commission noted that deterring attacks from terrorists who acquire nuclear weapons would be especially difficult because “such groups have no state identity, have only one or a few weapons, and are motivated to attack the US without regard for their own safety.”

 The United States and its partners abroad conduct a variety of programs to reduce the likelihood that terrorist groups can acquire the nuclear materials and other components necessary for building such weapons.
 The Cooperative Threat Reduction (CTR) program, for example, helps secure nuclear materials in the former Soviet Union.
-While these programs have demonstrated substantial progress in reducing the threat that nuclear materials will be stolen, current estimates assess that, as of January 2012, there were still approximately 1440 tons of highly enriched uranium and around 500 tons of separated plutonium stockpiled globally — providing a vast array of potential targets for terrorists seeking such materials.
-Other concerns include increasing proliferation of “nuclear weapon precursor” technology, and security concerns associated with the growing stockpiles of nuclear warheads and missiles in the control of unstable or unfriendly nations.
+While these programs have demonstrated substantial progress in reducing the threat that nuclear materials will be stolen, current estimates assess that, as of January 2012, there were still approximately 1440 tons of highly enriched uranium and around 500 tons of separated plutonium stockpiled globally – providing a vast array of potential targets for terrorists seeking such materials.
+Other concerns include the increasing proliferation of “nuclear weapon precursor” technology and security concerns associated with the growing stockpiles of nuclear warheads and missiles in the control of unstable or unfriendly nations.